 A utility defender for the Panthers, McDougal’s family has lost a great deal of money in the oil bust of the late 1980s, and McDougal is frustrated by what he considers the two major emphases of Texas life: oil and football.
 But McDougal also does not see a way out of these two “industries,” and he plays and enjoys football because he feels it is the thing he ought to do, as a young man in Texas.
 McDougal is devastated after Permian’s loss to Carter in the state semis.

 Jerrod McDougal Quotes in Friday Night Lights

 The Friday Night Lights quotes below are all either spoken by Jerrod McDougal or refer to Jerrod McDougal.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Perseus edition of Friday Night Lights published in 1990.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Perseus edition of Friday Night Lights published in 1990.).

 The tingling sensation stayed with him, and he knew that when he stepped on that field tonight he wouldn’t feel like a football player at all but like someone . . . entering a glittering, barbaric arena.